magento/devdocs/src/cloud/project/project-upgrade.md

    This generates an updated `/app/etc/config.php` file with a module list and configuration settings.

 {:.bs-callout-warning}
 For an upgrade, you delete the `config.php` file.
 Once this file is added to your code, you should **not** delete it.
-If you must remove or edit settings, you must edit the file manually.
+If you must remove or edit settings, edit the file manually.

 ### Upgrade extensions